-A switchAnalyzeRlist object where analyzeSwitchConsequences() have been run to identify consequences of isoform switches alpha The cutoff which the FDR correct p-values must be smaller than for calling significant switches.
-Default is 0.05.

-A string indicating which consequences should be considered.
-See details for description (note it is identical to the strings used with analyzeSwitchConsequences).
-Default is all consequences analyzed with analyzeSwitchConsequences dIFcutoff The cutoff which the changes in (absolute) isoform usage must be larger than before an isoform is considered switching.
+A switchAnalyzeRlist object where analyzeSwitchConsequences() have been run to identify consequences of isoform switches consequencesToAnalyze alpha The cutoff which the FDR correct p-values must be smaller than for calling significant switches.
+Default is 0.05. dIFcutoff The cutoff which the changes in (absolute) isoform usage must be larger than before an isoform is considered switching.
 This cutoff can remove cases where isoforms with (very) low dIF values are deemed significant and thereby included in the downstream analysis.
-This cutoff is analogous to having a cutoff on log2 fold change in a normal differential expression analysis of genes to ensure the countGenes A logic indicating whether it is the number of genes (if TRUE) or isoform switches (if FALSE) which primary result in gain/loss that are counted.
-Default analysisOppositeConsequence plot A logic indicting whether the analysis should be plotted.
-If TRUE and returnResult localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
-Default is theme_bw(base_size = 14).
+This cutoff is analogous to having a cutoff on log2 fold change in a normal differential expression analysis of genes to ensure the genes have a certain effect size.
+Default is 0.1 (10%). countGenes A logic indicating whether it is the number of genes (if TRUE) or isoform switches (if FALSE) which primary result in gain/loss that are counted.
+Default is TRUE. analysisOppositeConsequence A logic indicating whether reverse the analysis meaning if "Domain gains"" are analyze using default parameters setting analysisOppositeConsequence=TRUE will case the analysis to be performed on "Domain loss".
+The main effect is for the visual appearance of plot which will be mirrored (around the 0.5 fraction).
+Default is FALSE. plot A logic indicting whether the analysis should be plotted.
+If TRUE and returnResult = FALSE the ggplot2 object will be returned instead.
+Default is TRUE. localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
+Default is theme_bw(base_size = 14). minEventsForPlotting returnResult The minimum number of events (total gain/loss) must be present before the result is visualized.
+Default is 10.
+A logic indicating whether the analysis should be returned as a data.frame.
+If FALSE (and plot=TRUE) the ggplot2 object will be returned instead.
+Default is TRUE.